oomph-lib/oomph-lib/README.md

 ```bash
 /home/joe_cool/local/oomph-lib/lib/cmake/oomphlib/oomphlibConfig.cmake
 ```
-if the file can't be found (or it appears at a different levelin the directory tree the configuration will fail.
+if the file can't be found (or it appears at a different level in the directory tree the configuration will fail.

 > [!NOTE]